Equinix Statement to Customers and Partners Regarding Coronavirus

 Upon arrival at the IBX, customers and visitors should proceed to their cage/cabinet, conduct their work and then exit the facility as quickly and efficiently as possible.
 If Equinix employees or security are escorting a customer representative to their cage or cabinet, they will do so while maintaining a safe distance.
 We are also requesting that no more than five people per customer come to an IBX in a single visit.

 Our on-site IBX staff will continue to serve all customers through the execution of tickets of Smart Hands, Trouble, Cross Connects, and Inbound/Outbound Shipments.
-However, we ask that customers limit their requests to critical work only.
-Effective June 1, 2020, we will begin to evaluate requests for appointments for non-critial work visits and approve as schedules and parameters for health and safety allow.
+However, we ask that customers limit their requests to critical work but we will evaluate requests for appointments for non-critical work visits and approve as schedules and parameters for health and safety allow.

-5. How do Flex/Office space customers request work visits and what are they allowed to do on site? *Added 6/19/20
+3. How do Flex/Office space customers request work visits and what are they allowed to do on site? *Updated 7/15/20

-Flex/Office Space customers are pre-approved to schedule a multi-visit ticket, via ECP, for both restricted and appointment-only sites.
+Flex/Office Space customers are pre-approved to schedule a multi-visit ticket, via ECP, for normal access and appointment-only sites.
 This work visit allows them to use their flex/office space and only access the colocation floor to address issues/alarms upon notifying IBX security.
-Flex/office space customers may have a maximum of 5 people within that space, but they must be 6 feet/2 meters apart.
+Flex/office space customers may have a maximum of 5 people within that space, but they must maintain a safe distance of at least 6 feet/2 meters apart.

 We understand that these services were designed to be available during difficult times, however we strongly encourage customers to reduce the amount of traffic and duration of visits.
 While on site, please follow all posted health and safety guidelines including maintaining a safe distance of not less than two meters (six feet) from others while on site.

-7. How do customers receive shipments to IBX facilities under these new restricted and appointment-only policies?
+5. How do customers receive shipments to IBX facilities under appointment-only policies?